 homeschool room

 Finding the right weekly homeschool routine is key to maintaining a positive homeschool experience – especially with little learners!
 After a few years of testing and tweaking, we have finally found what works best for our family.
-And today, I’d like to share it with you along with 3 tips for creating your own!
+And today, I’d like to share it with you along with 3 tips for creating your own weekly homeschool routine!

-The first thing I do anytime I’m creating a routine for our family is make a list of our non-negotiable activities.
+The first thing I do anytime I update the weekly homeschool routine for our family is make a list of our non-negotiable activities.
 These are activities that always take place at the same time, and that we’re committed to prioritizing.
 This can include church activities, extra-curricular classes, sports teams, etc. Once these activities are on the calendar, I’m better able to assess the amount of time I have to work with.

 SATURDAY – (HOME DAY) One of my absolute favorite things about homeschooling is that we’re able to get out of the house for lots of fun activities during the week while everything is less busy.
 Then on Saturday, we stay home for family time and chores!
-I love to make a big Saturday brunch, enjoy movies during the day.
-It’s also a great day to take care of household chores in the bedroom.
+I love to make a big Saturday brunch, enjoy movies (or some college football!) during the day.
+It’s also a great day to take care of household chores in the bedrooms and bathrooms.

 SUNDAY – Sunday is church day!
 This is LG’s favorite day!
 We spend the morning and early afternoon at church and lunch with friends.
 Then the rest of the day is spent resting at home, prepping for a new fun week!